ove/ove-apps/packages/ove-app-alignment/README.md

 This app exists to help align the monitors in an OVE installation.

 When installing monitors to create a tiled display, the aim is typically to physically align screens with as little gap between them as possible.
 However, in practice it is difficult to achieve a perfect alignment and monitors have bezels with non-zero widths.
-To compensate for this, adjustments can be made to the coordinates recorded for the layout in the `Spaces.json` file.
+To compensate for this, adjustments can be made to the coordinates recorded for the geometry in the `Spaces.json` file.

 ## Loading the App